Working together to #LeadTheChange

 We recognise these issues are also fundamental to the business strategies of Sibos participants and exhibitors.
 Working closely and collaborating with the Sibos community, our long-term aim is to be one of the most sustainable global events, and lead much-needed change across the industry.

-Our first priority was to cut CO2 emissions generated from Sibos by working with all stakeholders to lessen the impact of travel and transportation, reduce waste and optimise the use of resources.
+Our priority is to reduce CO2 emissions generated from Sibos by working with all stakeholders to lessen the impact of travel and transportation, reduce waste and optimise the use of resources.

 THE NATURE CONSERVATION PROJECT